sass/sass/doc-src/HAML_CHANGELOG.md

       %p
         foo

-  The same is true for inline ERB when running in ERB mode.
+  The same is true for inline comments, and inline ERB when running in ERB mode:
   `<p><%= foo %></p>` will now become `%p= foo`.

 * ERB included within text is now transformed into Ruby interpolation.